vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 So important is this section to an understanding of the complexities surrounding the position of women in Indian culture that it has been treated somewhat differently from sections I and II.
 None of the rulings have escaped translation; nor is any of the corresponding Sanskrit absent from the notes.
 However, the entire section has been incorporated into an expanded essay on the nature of women in orthodox Hindu thought.
 The resulting presentation is no less faithful to Tryambaka's work than the previous ones.

 Section IV covers sixty and a half manuscript sides and represents a third of the whole work.
 However, for the reasons outlined above, it has been considered in far less detail than the foregoing sections.
-Under the general heading of 'duties common to all women' (strīnām sādhāraṇā dharmäḥ), Tryambaka groups together a variety of rulings to form nine extremely important and stimulating topics: general rulings on the behaviour appropriate to women; things a woman should avoid (varjanīyah); women's property (strīdhanam); the concept of the devoted wife (pativrată); menstruation (rajasvalādharmāḥ); pregnancy (garbhinidharmāḥ); the woman whose husband is away (proṣitabhartṛkādharmāḥ); the practice of suttee (more properly, of 'becoming sati') or dying with one's husband (sahagamanavidhiḥ); and widowhood (vidhavādharmāḥ).
+Under the general heading of 'duties common to all women' (strīnām sādhāraṇā dharmāḥ), Tryambaka groups together a variety of rulings to form nine extremely important and stimulating topics: general rulings on the behaviour appropriate to women; things a woman should avoid (varjanīyah); women's property (strīdhanam); the concept of the devoted wife (pativrată); menstruation (rajasvalādharmāḥ); pregnancy (garbhinidharmāḥ); the woman whose husband is away (proṣitabhartṛkādharmāḥ); the practice of suttee (more properly, of 'becoming sati') or dying with one's husband (sahagamanavidhiḥ); and widowhood (vidhavādharmāḥ).
 Clearly, each of these topics would benefit from a monograph of its own.
 Tryambaka's rather laboured recommendation of sahagamana, or becoming satī, is of particular interest.
 In this study, however, because of the decision to concentrate fully on sections I-III, close translation and detailed analysis are replaced by summary.

 Both Tryambaka's divisions, and the order in which he deals with them, have been maintained.
 Within each subsection, the